-Bronwyn is a Senior Iyengar Yoga teacher and registered Teacher Trainer with Iyengar Yoga Australia.
+Bronwyn is a Level 3 Senior Certified Iyengar Yoga teacher and a registered Teacher Trainer and Assessor with Iyengar Yoga Australia.
 Bron began yoga as a teenager, is the director & principal teacher at Yogaville and a local resident of the inner North for over 30 years.
 She has been teaching for almost 2 decades.

 One of the things Bron loves most about Yoga is its ever evolving nature & that there is no end.
 She truly believes that no matter where we are in our lives, yoga always has something to offer us.
 Yoga can help us to learn who we really are and with sustained effort through the practice, uncover the best version of ourselves we can possibly be.
 Bron’s wish for all her students is for them to be able to develop an intuitive and creative practice.
 She has studied in Pune, India directly with the Iyengar family many times.

 Bron finds inspiration for her teaching from daily life.
 She still has a strong interest in music, having worked for many years for an independent record label.
-When not teaching or practicing yoga, you’ll find her at the beach, at the footy or hanging out at home with her partner, kids & cats.
+When not teaching or practicing yoga, you’ll find her travelling, in the ocean, walking in nature, watching sport(!) or hanging out at home with her partner, kids & cats.

 Sam started her yoga journey in 2001 after the birth of her first child.
 Initially yoga provided an opportunity to have a break and reconnect with self.
 Over time the physical, mental and emotional benefits revealed themselves, bringing the possibility of balance and understanding to all aspects of life.

 Inspired by the benefits of yoga, Sam began Teacher Training in late 2017 with the intention of helping others to discover the gifts yoga has to share.